 Residual input tax is incurred when input tax is not directly attributed to either taxable or exempt supplies.
-Examples of residual input tax include input tax on rental, utilities, stationeries, computer and maintenance services.
+Examples of residual input tax include input tax on rental, utilities, stationery, computer and maintenance services.
 The amount of residual input tax that can be claimed is only the proportion that is attributable to taxable supply.
 This proportion is determined according to the ratio of the taxable supply to the total supplies made by the taxable person.
-Total supplies excludes any disposal of assets, supplies made for non business use, imported services and incidental exempt financial supplies.
+Total supplies excludes any disposal of assets, supplies made by the taxable person to himself, imported services and incidental exempt financial supplies.